julienXX/julienxx.github.com/_drafts/resque-with-rustlang.md

 ## What's missing?

-Our implementation still needs to be Resque web compatible (show workers...) and to handle failed jobs the Resque way.
+Our implementation still needs to be Resque web compatible (display workers, failed jobs...).
 It also needs to be deployed alongside our Ruby workers but that's for another article :)